 Please contact our Admissions Office at email@example.com or call 806-743-3220 for information regarding our program.

-Occupational Therapy Program Information
+Master of Occupational Therapy Program Information

 Graduates of the program will be able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 Most states require licensure in order to practice.
 A FELONY CONVICTION MAY AFFECT A GRADUATE'S ABILITY TO SIT FOR THE CERTIFICATION EXAMINATION OR ATTAIN STATE LICENSURE.